ocupop/mapbox-locate/src/_sessions/built-with-mapbox-studio-201-thematic-map-design.md

 ---
 layout: session
-title: 'Built with Mapbox: Studio 201 - Thematic map design'
+title: Studio 201 - Thematic Map Design
 summary: >-
   Demystify Mapbox Studio and learn best practices for how to build maps that are customized to your brand's look and feel.